BNasmith/PTForsyth/PTFWorkofChrist.md

 have not the mode of grace's action on a world.
-But, speaking of what you do have in the parable, the father knows no change of feeling towards the prodigal ; yet could he go
+But, speaking of what you do have in the parable, the father knows no change of feeling towards the prodigal; yet could he go